 If you are in a new role in this New Year (and judging my Linked In feed, a lot of people are), congratulations!
 Don’t expect to get everything right from day one, particularly if you tend to be a perfectionist.
-Show that you are learning, improving and being visible.
+Show that you are learning, improving and increasing your visibility.

-Here are some ideas to help you feel confident and “at home” in your first 90 days.
+Here are some ideas to give you confidence and make you feel “at home” in your first 90 days.

 Learning - ask questions